jmasselink/jmasselink.github.io/earthlogic.md

 permalink: /earthlogic/
 ---

-**Earth Logic LLC** is a small consulting firm focused on helping clients to develop geospatial data, maps, and insights for their organizations.
-Please reach out to [me](mailto:jmasselink@gmail.com) if you are interested in doing some mapping, and would like some help!
+**Earth Logic LLC** is a consulting business focused on helping clients to develop geospatial data, maps, and insights for their organizations.
+Please reach out to [me](mailto:jmasselink@gmail.com) if you would like some help integrating mapping into your work!

-Earth Logic has expertise in working with wildlife survey data and protected area boundary and infrastructure maps.
+Earth Logic has expertise in wildlife survey data, and GIS analysis support to land-use planning, protected area management, and natural resource management processes.

 *SERVICES OFFERED*:
 - geospatial data compilation, processing, and curation
 - geoprocessing using models and scripts
-- data modeling and management
+- database design, data modeling, database management, and data QA / QC
 - cartography and geovisualization